 Christ tells the crowd that He was sent.
 And the One who sent Him is true.
 Jesus calls God “true” in the same sense Paul calls God “faithful.”
 (2 Timothy 2:13)

 Jesus tells them He knows God and they do not.
-It is no wonder they do not know Him.
-They do not know God.
-Jesus already knows they hate Him.
+It is no wonder they did not know Him.
+They did not know God.
+Jesus already knew they hate Him.
 Rather than trying to smooth everything over and find common ground, He does not yield.
 Christ is bold.
-He confronts their arrogance head on.
+He confronts their arrogance head-on.

 Christ sets an example we do not like, but it is clear.
 We are to speak the truth with boldness.
 We are His.
 The world does not know us because they do not know Him.
 When the entire world opposes us for teaching sound doctrine, we are to appeal to God.
 This is also modeled for us by the prophets and Apostles.
 Jeremiah appealed to God as his defender (Jeremiah 20:7).
 When Isaiah was overwhelmed he stood strong by fleeing to God’s refuge (Isaiah 50:8).
 When unjust accusers opposed Paul, he appealed to the Lord.
 (1 Corinthians 4:5) We should follow their lead.

 But, we should take care that we are teaching sound doctrine.
 When Christ says He knows God, it is with good cause.
 We are not to assume the name of God with ease.
 Fanatics are bold and eager to reject other people’s opinions and replace them with their own.
 We are to avoid pride and self-serving actions.
 We are to find and proclaim the truth of God, not our opinions.